narges-rzv/deepKernelRegression/README.md

 # deepKernelRegression
-If used, please cite our ICLR paper:
+If used, please cite our 2016 ICLR workshop paper:

 https://arxiv.org/abs/1511.07938